Home CGS 2820C

 Notice how all the content that will appear on the page is between the <body> tags.

-Note: the line in red may be OK, but it may be flagged due to an error above it.
+Note: the line in red may be OK, but it may be flagged due to an error ABOVE it, just like river pollution contaminates water downstream.

 favicon